 The time taken to process this visa is estimated at 18 months.

-Have a sponsoring adult child who has an income of at least NZ$33,675 per annum, and
+• Have a sponsoring adult child who has an income of at least NZ$33,675 a year, and

-Any other children the applicant has must live outside the country in which the applicant lives.
+• Any other children the applicant has must live outside the country in which the applicant lives.
 This is the “centre of gravity” test.

 The time taken to process this visa is estimated at up to 7 years.

-An acceptable investment for the Parent Retirement Category is defined as investment that:
+An acceptable investment for the Parent Retirement Category:

 1. is in one or more of the following: